BasicServer/LoginBackend/README.md

 ## Configuration
 - loginPath: string
     - Path to redirect to for login
+- homePath: string
+    - Path to redirect to when logged in
 - secureCookies: string = false
     - Use secure cookies (works only on HTTPS)